project-talan/tln-cli/docs/dotenv.md

      SERVICES_HOST=myserver.io
      VERSION=20.7.0
     ```
     The difference is that api component is used as anchor and all other variables are constructed relative to it.
-Variable `PORT` was generated wothout any prefix.
+Variable `PORT` was generated without any prefixes.

+You can combine both options `--upstream` and `--downstream`, to achieve any traversal scenario required by your use case.

+## Full command specification